Update #1: Added working screenshot and some instructions.

 Let’s enable the Chalktalk service, then start it.

-ubuntu@mynodejs:~$ sudo systemctl enable chalktalk.server ubuntu@mynodejs:~$ sudo systemctl start chalktalk.service ubuntu@mynodejs:~$
+ubuntu@mynodejs:~$ sudo systemctl enable chalktalk.service ubuntu@mynodejs:~$ sudo systemctl start chalktalk.service ubuntu@mynodejs:~$

 Now we verify whether it works.